sagyvolkov/sherlock/README.md

 _run_loops_ - just a simple script to run _run_database_workload-parallel_ in a loop and display the stats from the runs.

-_print_sysbench_results_ - Use this script to display the results of _run_database_workload-parallel_ in a csv, table or just simple text.
+_print_results_ - Use this script to display the results of _run_database_workload-parallel_ in a csv, table or just simple text.

-_sherlock.config_ - a sample config file (see section below).
+_sherlock.config_ - a sample config file (you can use it as is for Postgresql + sysbench)

 ### fio
 The Flexible I/O (fio) tester is a well known artificial workload generator with many options to test storage devices.